fxbrandon/CryptoModelerWebsite/legal.md

 ---
 layout: legal
-title: Legal information about Crypto Modeler
+title: Legal information about CryptoModeler
-h1: Crypto Modeler Website Terms and Conditions
+h1: CryptoModeler Website Terms and Conditions
 language: en
 handle: /legal
 description: Conditions, privacy and all legal terms about the use of our website